-Estimated oil and gas reserves impact on depletion expense related to proved oil and gas properties
+Assessment of the estimated oil and gas reserves on depletion expense related to proved oil and gas properties

-As discussed in Note 2 to the consolidated financial statements, the Company calculates depletion expense related to proved oil and gas properties using the units-of-production method.
+As discussed in Note 2 to the consolidated financial statements, the Company calculates depletion expense related to its proved oil and gas properties using the unit-of-production method.
 Under such method, capitalized costs are amortized over total estimated proved oil and gas reserves.
-For the year ended December 31, 2023, the Company recorded depletion expense related to proved oil and gas properties of \$682 million.
-Estimating proved oil and gas reserves requires the expertise of professional petroleum reservoir engineers, who take into consideration forecasted production and operating cost assumptions.
+For the year ended December 31, 2024, the Company recorded depletion expense related to proved oil and gas properties of \$754 million.
+The estimation of proved oil and gas reserves requires the expertise of professional petroleum reservoir engineers, who take into consideration future production and operating costs.
 The Company engages external reservoir engineering specialists to perform an independent evaluation of those proved oil and gas reserve estimates.

 We identified the assessment of the impact of estimated oil and gas reserves on depletion expense related to proved oil and gas properties as a critical audit matter.
-Complex auditor judgment was required in evaluating the Company's estimate of total proved oil and gas reserves, which is an input in the depletion expense calculation.
-Auditor judgment was also required to evaluate the significant assumptions used by the Company related to forecasted production, estimated future operating costs, and oil and gas prices inclusive of market differentials because changes to these assumptions could have a significant impact on the estimated oil and gas reserves.
+Complex auditor judgment was required in evaluating the Company's estimate of proved oil and gas reserves, which is an input in the depletion expense calculation.
+Specifically, auditor judgment was required to evaluate the assumptions used by the Company related to future production and operating costs, because changes to these assumptions could have a significant impact on the estimated oil and gas reserves.

 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's depletion expense process, including certain controls related to the estimation of proved oil and gas reserves used in the depletion expense calculation.
-We evaluated (1) the professional qualifications of the Company's internal reservoir engineering specialists and external engineering firm, (2) the knowledge, skill, and ability of the Company's internal reservoir engineers, and (3) the relationship of the external reservoir engineering specialists and external engineering firm to the Company.
-We analyzed and recalculated depletion expense for compliance with industry and regulatory standards.
-We assessed the methodology used by the Company's internal reservoir engineers to evaluate those reserve estimates for compliance with industry and regulatory standards.
-We compared the forecasted production assumptions used by the internal reservoir engineers to historical costs.
-We evaluated the oil and gas prices utilized by the internal reservoir engineers by comparing them to historical costs.
-We evaluated the oil and gas prices utilized by the internal reservoir engineering specialists in connection with our evaluation of the Company's reserve estimates.
+We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's depletion expense process, including controls related to the estimation of proved oil and gas reserves used in the depletion expense calculation.
+We evaluated (1) the professional qualifications of the Company's internal reservoir engineers as well as the external reservoir engineering specialists and the external engineering firm, (2) the knowledge, skills, and ability of the Company's internal and external reservoir engineers, and (3) the relationship of the external reservoir engineers to estimate proved oil and gas reserves and the methodology used by the Company's internal reservoir engineers to estimate proved oil and gas reserves and the methodology used by the external reservoir engineers to estimates for compliance with industry and regulatory standards.
+We compared the forecasted production assumptions used by the internal reservoir engineers to historical production rates.
+We evaluated the operating cost assumptions utilized by the internal reservoir engineers by comparing them to historical costs.
+We read and considered the report of the Company's external reservoir engineering specialists in connection with our evaluation of the Company's reserve estimates.